bairblog/bairblog.github.io/_posts/2018-08-06-recurrent.md

 img:                /assets/recurrent/recurrent_net.png
 ---

-*This post was initially published on [Off the Convex Path](http://www.offconvex.org/2018/07/27/approximating-recurrent/).
+*An earlier version of this post was published on [Off the Convex Path](http://www.offconvex.org/2018/07/27/approximating-recurrent/).
 It is reposted here with the author's permission.*